Nitroxone/soulbinder/README.md

 The entire project is written in vanilla JavaScript and vanilla CSS/HTML.
 Everything has been hand-coded, designed and crafted with love.
 I chose not to use any dependency or library as a personal challenge.
 Yeah, that means not even jQuery or Bootstrap or whatever.
 Maybe I kinda wanna prove to people that you can still code in vanilla today and make awesome things, so long as you're willing to use your brain a little more.

 The game will be entirely free and available for all to play on a website.

+## Features
+Soulbinder has a ton of different features that all contribute to the three core aspects of the game : replayability, grinding, and fun.

+- **Alchemy**: Gather resources, combine them together and create your own potions ; but beware of their toxicity level, for it could kill your striders.
+Use potions to enhance your fighting abilities, recover from traumas and cure curses.
+- **Soulwriting**: The complex art of Soulwriting allows you to create your own *Sigils*, time-altered stone artifacts that can alter your arsenal.
+Crush sigils to acquire knowledge ; put that knowledge into new sigils ; bend sigils by maximizing, recasting, overloading their effects - but as always, beware not to corrupt them.
+- **Astral Forge**: push theorycrafting to another level through the Astral Forge, a complex way to alter your arsenal and add new capabilities that did not even exist before.
+- **Echoes**: each weapon, armor and trinket you acquire has a unique modifier.
+These can be modified through Soulwriting.

 ## Current version